NijazK/NijazK.github.io/_posts/2023-01-15-MeanReversionCyclicals.markdown

 Using the equity curve for these specific assets in a 1 year 2020 - 2021 has a magnitude of < 1.
 However, the returns for this portfolio should be measured in smaller quantities, but for this example and the sakle of simplicity, we will measure the trading startegy as a constant 12 month long position.
 The reason for the stagnation is due to the lack of movement (< 1 ) standard deviation within the p/e ratio and thus the asset is held on for extended period.

 ## Backtest Results
-Through several iterations of backtests, I have found that typically a 1-month to couple week timeframe suits best for this strategy.

-The algorithm framework below is the mean reversion class used in QuantConnect.
-The three cyclical asset classes are: Technology, Healthcare, and Consumer.

-    from AlgorithmImports import *
-    from Portfolio.MeanReversionPortfolioConstructionModel import *

-    class MeanReversionPortfolioAlgorithm(QCAlgorithm):
-      '''Example algorithm of using MeanReversionPortfolioConstructionModel'''

-      def Initialize(self):
-          # Set starting date, cash and ending date of the backtest
-          self.SetStartDate(2020, 1, 1)
-          self.SetEndDate(2021, 1, 1)
-          self.SetCash(100000000)

-          self.SetSecurityInitializer(lambda security: security.SetMarketPrice(self.GetLastKnownPrice(security)))

-          # Subscribe to data of the selected stocks
-          self.techSymbols = [self.AddEquity(ticker, Resolution.Daily).Symbol for ticker in ["GOOGL", "TSM", "ZM", "AMD"] ]
-          self.healthSymbols = [self.AddEquity(ticker, Resolution.Daily).Symbol for ticker in ["NVO", "GILD", "UTHR", "VRTX"] ]
-          self.consumerSymbols = [self.AddEquity(ticker, Resolution.Daily).Symbol for ticker in ["HSY", "KR", "TSLA", "KDP"] ]

-          self.AddAlpha(ConstantAlphaModel(InsightType.Price, InsightDirection.Up, timedelta(1)))
-          self.SetPortfolioConstruction(MeanReversionPortfolioConstructionModel())

 ## 1-Month Trading Backtest
 The results for the 1-month trading strategy has a loss rate 24% and win rate of 76%.
 This is inlfated due to the notion that we pre-selected certain assets (knowing the cyclical > 1 standard deviation) and thus know that the probability of winning trades tends to be higher.